WikiEducationFoundation/WikiEduDashboard/docs/troubleshooting.md

 - **To check if redis is running as a daemon in Linux** `ps aux | grep redis-server`

 - Use node v10 or lower to avoid any errors.
+- **For WSL users , if rspec tests are taking too long to run** make sure to fork the repo in the linux file system and not in the windows partition.
+Use command `pwd` to know the exact path of your repo.
+If the path starts with `/mnt/`, the repo is in windows partition.
+Follow the documentation availible at link: https://learn.microsoft.com/en-us/windows/wsl/filesystems to know more about storing and moving files in the linux file system.